KendallBurkett/UT_Module_4/README.md

 - District schools have a higher budget per student but perform worse overall in test scores and passing rates.
 3. Performance Comparison:
 - Charter schools consistently outperform district schools in both math and reading scores.
+---

+## Observable Trends

+1. Charter Schools Perform Better:
+- Higher average subject scores and passing rates across all grades.
+2. Budget vs. Performance:
+- Higher per-student budgets in district schools do not correlate with better performance.
+- This raises questions about the efficiency of budget allocation in district schools.

 ## Author